-Viola Davis Has an Entirely Charming Love Story That You Should Know
+Viola Davis Has an Entirely Charming Love Story That You Should Know - E!
+Online

 "It's about the everyday," she told People at a 2016 event.
 "I think that, that's what people forget when they fall in love with someone and it's exciting.
 You have to get back to the everyday—the taking the garbage out, the cooking, the cleaning—and it's something that I think really works with me and my husband.
 Every day is like a date."

 Of course some are grander than others.
-Telling the outlet that it's the "simple things that are very, very special" she shared that Tennon "just gave me a book.
+Telling the outlet that it's the "simple things that are very, very special," she shared that Tennon "just gave me a book.
 It says, 'How Do I Love Thee Viola?
 Confirmations Of Love By Julius.'
 I have it in my bag, and I bring it with me every day to work, and each day is another love affirmation."

-Perhaps the biggest romantic affirmation to date, though, came when they decided to renew their vows five years after bringing daughter Genesis into their lives in late 2011.
-"I wanted to have another ceremony that was pretty where I got to wear the fabulous dress with the fabulous food," she explained on Jimmy Kimmel Live!
+Perhaps the biggest romantic affirmation to date, though, came when they decided to renew their vows five years after bringing daughter Genesis, now 13, into their lives in late 2011.
+"I wanted to have another ceremony that was pretty where I got to wear the fabulous dress with the fabulous food," she explained on Jimmy Kimmel Live!.
 So she found a silk embroidered gown by Carmen Marc Valvo and booked a ballroom at Santa Monica's Hotel Casa del Mar for the evening before Valentine's Day.

 "I love the rituals of weddings.
 What can I say?" she explained on the Today show.
 "It's a time in my life when I feel the most alive and that's the thing that I don't always feel that way.
 I love what I do but sometimes I'm on a sound stage for 17 hours a day and I'm tired and I'm hot but with Julius, it just reminds me of what's beautiful about my life and I think that's worth it."